AbhilashGade/WebApp/README.md

-# assignment-1-AbhilashGade Network Structures and Cloud computing
+# Assignment AbhilashGade Network Structures and Cloud computing

 ## Goal
 <span style="background-color: #FFFF00">The main goal of this assignment is to build a APIs for an User to register and retreive his details using Node.js</span>

+<span style="background-color: #88FF00">Added Product Table and created Endpoints for that </span>

 ## Features
 * As a developer, I am able to create new account by providing the following fields as an input